Moving to Peoria, Illinois

 Peoria

-Peoria ( pee-OR-ee-ə) is a city in and county seat of Peoria County, Illinois, United States.
+Peoria ( pee-OR-ee-ə) is a city in Peoria County, Illinois, United States, and its county seat.
 Located on the Illinois River, the city had a population of 113,150 as of the 2020 census, making it the eighth-most populous city in Illinois.
-It is the principal city of the Peoria metropolitan area in Central Illinois, consisting of the counties of Fulton, Marshall, Peoria, Stark, Tazewell, and Woodford which had a population of 402,391 in 2020.
+It is the principal city of the Peoria metropolitan area in Central Illinois, consisting of Fulton, Marshall, Peoria, Stark, Tazewell, and Woodford counties and home to 402,391 people in 2020.

 Established in 1691 by the French explorer Henri de Tonti, Peoria is the oldest permanent European settlement in Illinois, according to the Illinois State Archaeological Survey.
 Originally known as Fort Clark, it received its current name when the County of Peoria was organized in 1825.
 The city was named after the Peoria people, a member of the Illinois Confederation.
 On October 16, 1854, Abraham Lincoln made his Peoria speech against the Kansas–Nebraska Act.
 Prior to prohibition, Peoria was the center of the whiskey industry in the United States.
 More than 12 distilleries operated in Peoria by the end of the 19th century, more than any other city in the U.S.